Find Senior Cooperative Housing Near You

 Senior cooperative housing has been a fixture in the Midwest for over 35 years and is gaining some traction in the South and West with communities in Florida, Texas, Arkansas and Washington.
 The majority of the 100 or so communities across 10 states sit in Minnesota.

-If you’re a baby boomer retiree looking for alternative living, senior cooperative housing may be the counterculture flashback you’ve been looking for—sans the free love and mind-altering substances.
-And while co-op living is not exactly a commune or kibbutz, it does share many of the social aspects such as tending to a community garden, on-site activities, and clubs.
+If you’re a baby boomer retiree looking for alternative senior living, senior cooperative housing may be the counterculture flashback you’ve been looking for.
+And while co-op living is not exactly a senior commune or kibbutz, it does share many of the social aspects such as tending to a community garden, on-site activities, and clubs.

 Your senior cooperative housing community is a corporation.
 As a resident, you own the building AND land collectively with the other residents.
 You and the other residents buy stock in this corporation and become shareholders.
 Your stock is prorated in value based on the size (square footage) of your home/apartment.
 Seniors co-ops are operated as non-profits.